rubyrat/hello-world/README.md

 # hello-world
 learning git
 hi, this is Carole.
 I love tea!!
-And pies!
+And British pies!